 The use of eye tracking with VR can help automate the collection of data concerning attention, showing the visual areas that were seen more or less than control groups.
 This reduces the resources needed to assess attentional processes (such as with assessment sets), and also allows the processes to be measured directly, and in real time.

 Other research has built upon the same principles, yielding improvements in social skills for individuals with autism in job interview contexts , teaching road safety , and driving skills , among other studies.

-Researchers from Vanderbilt University used a variety of measures to assess performance of autistic individuals in a virtual reality driving environment .
+Researchers from Vanderbilt University used a variety of measures to assess the performance of autistic individuals in a virtual reality driving environment .
 As the authors state: “Signals of interest included electromyogram (EMG), electrocardiogram (ECG), galvanic skin response (GSR), photoplethysmogram (PPG), skin temperature, and respiration.
 These signals were selected because of their ability to predict the affective state of the subject [Cacioppo et al. 2007].” .

 By using an adaptive gaze-contingent paradigm, the researchers were able to construct a VR driving environment that responded to where the participant was looking, “with the aim of providing a more individualized method of driving intervention”.